ixaxaar/monoid.space/src/Types/equality.md

   rfl
 ```

 Even though `2 + 2` and `Nat.succ (Nat.succ (Nat.succ (Nat.succ 0)))` look different, they both reduce to the number 4 through computation, so they are computationally equal.

-In Lean, computational equality can be conflated with definitional equality because both rely on the underlying computation rules of the system.

 Computational equality satisfies the same properties as definitional equality: reflexivity, symmetry, and transitivity.

 1. **Reflexivity**: For any term `a`, `a = a`.